-I personally would like all ‘diet’ foods to be banned.
-Saccharin-rich, processed foods that only fill you up if you skew your portion sizes.
-We could grow a generation that does not know how to eat normally.
+I’d like all ‘diet’ foods to be banned.
+Saccharin-rich, processed foods that only fill you up if you skew your portion sizes?
+We’re growing a generation that does not know how to eat normally.

 Meanwhile, I know that if someone’s calling me fat, they’re not giving me a compliment – they’re being rude.
 My wish to be accepted, to be liked, to be included in a wide, warm human circle (and not ostracised or criticised) makes me want to be thinner until I recall the winters of old.

 Gay’s book made me consider how I view my own body and others’.
 It made me wonder whether I cater for large or small people in my home.
 (My chairs wobble.)
 It made me wonder, what would it be like to weigh 500 lbs?
 Given how I reacted (with brevity) when strangers opined all over my pregnancies, how would I welcome their opinions on my weight?
 Yeah, right.

 It brings me back to a moment when I was twelve – the same age as Gay when she was attacked.
 I sat in a class and the teacher, Mr B, asked, “What right do you have to be here?” – and none of us could answer.
 (I have blogged separately about the full story of Mr B because it underpins a lot of what I write.)

 I hope Gay wanted to write that book.
 Because now she has.